AmbujJauhari/AmbujJauhari.github.io/_posts/2017-04-25-Near-real-time-monitoring-with-spring-boot-influxdb-and-grafana.md

 Fields are not indexed so any queries done with fields will scan through the table.
 Indexed columns in influxdb are called tags, they are not compulsary but should be used for querying.

-Tables in infulxdb are called as measurement.
+Tables in influxdb are called as measurement.
 A single measurement can belong to different retention policies.
 A retention policy describes how long InfluxDB keeps data (DURATION) and how many copies of those data are stored in the cluster (REPLICATION).
 InfluxDB automatically creates the autogen retention policy which has an infinite duration and replication factor is set to 1

 Further details can be found influx DB's [official documents]